Blog

 What is a Food Safety Supervisor?

 A Food Safety Supervisor (FSS) is the one designated person responsible for overseeing food safety in the business - making sure food is handled safely and that the business meets its obligations.
-Unlike a general food handler, the FSS must hold formal, nationally recognised training: the units SITXFSA005 (use hygienic practices for food safety) and SITXFSA006 (participate in safe food handling practices).
+Unlike a general food handler, the FSS must hold formal, nationally recognised training: the units SITXFSA005 and SITXFSA006 (use hygienic practices for food safety, and participate in safe food handling practices).

 The key differences